AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-feature-tags.md

 * Activate individual tags.

-  Just as with pages, newly created tags will need to be activated before they become available on the publish environment.
+  Just as with pages, newly created tags must be activated before they become available on the publish environment.

 >[!NOTE]
 >